Patek Philippe makes pocket watches! Here and now! They make new ones!

 I can't find any prices on the Patek Philippe website.
 Yeah, I find that sort of thing obnoxious.
 Sort of like restaurants without prices on their menus.
 No, I've never been to such a restaurant, only heard about them.
 Yes, I realize there's no way I can afford to buy anything from Patek Philippe.
 But it would be nice to have the information.
 Information is what websites are for.
 And menus, too, you pretentious schmucks.

-Ah, I see the website does has information about the prices to have Patek Phillipe watches serviced at Authorized Service Centers.
+Ah, I see the website does have information about the prices to have Patek Phillipe watches serviced at Authorized Service Centers.
 (They capitalize it, just like that: Servicing your Patek Philippe at an Authorized Service Center is not as expensive as you may imagine.)
 It's not cheaper than I imaged: $130 to change a battery. $1050 and up to service mechanical watches.
 The price to service an especially-complicated new Patek Philippe mechanical watch, or a Patek Phillipe that's more than 20 years old -- that is to say, "from the classic collection" : "estimate."
 Refused estimates cost $130.

 Do they really have to charge for refused estimates?
 Was that really a big problem before they started charging for it?